satvikp221b/Ship-Detection-Super-Res/README.md

 We employ ESRGAN for image super-resolution, which significantly improves the clarity of low-resolution maritime images.
 After super-resolution, YOLOv5 is used for accurate and real-time detection of ships.
 The key innovation in this project is the use of attention mechanisms in the super-resolution process, which ensures that small ships are better preserved during image upscaling.

 ## Project Structure
-- `Ship Detection Super Resolution Report.pdf`: The project report detailing methodology and results.
+- `Ship Detection Super Resolution Project Report.pdf`: The project report detailing methodology and results.
 - `Ship Detection SuperRes.ipynb`: Jupyter notebook containing the code for preprocessing, model training, and ship detection.
 - `data/`: Contains sample data for testing, if any.
 - 'images/': Contains sample input,output and final bounding boxes sample image.